mendax1234/mendax1234.github.io/_posts/2024-06-05-Intro-To-Java-C1-To-C8.md

     // Example
     double[] myList;
     ```
+        Note that when defining the reference variable, there is no need to specify the length of the array.
     2. Create the array.
 This is similar to allocate memory and then store the starting address of that memory in the pointer variable in C.
     ```java
     // Usage